 “YOU KNOW MORE OF A ROAD BY HAVING TRAVELED IT THAN BY ALL THE CONJECTURES AND DESCRIPTIONS IN THE WORLD”

 As you can see, the Wiñay Wayna ruins are some of the best Inca ruins to enjoy during your tour of the majestic Inca Trail.
-But it is not the only ruin to visit along the popular hiking trail.
+But it is not the only one.
 So if you choose to enjoy this route, you will know much more than Wiñay Wayna.
 We hope together with Machu Travel Peru to have inspired you for your next visit.
 You can consult our advisers for more information about the Inca Trail.
 What are you waiting for to start organizing the trip of your dreams?
 Don’t miss out on this magical opportunity.